 Neglecting oral hygiene is linked to a wide range of diseases, from neurodegenerative disorders like Alzheimer’s disease to serious conditions such as cancers of the upper aerodigestive tract.

 The chronic presence of infections and inflammations in the mouth, such as those caused by periodontal diseases, can play a role in the development and progression of Alzheimer’s disease.
-Research has shown that periodontal bacteria can migrate from the periodontium to the brain, contributing to the formation of amyloid plaques, a hallmark of Alzheimer’s disease.
-This underscores the critical importance of good oral health in the prevention of neurodegenerative disorders.
+Research has shown that periodontal bacteria can migrate from the periodontium to the brain, contributing to the formation of amyloid plaques, a characteristic marker of Alzheimer’s disease.
+This highlights the crucial importance of good oral health in the prevention of neurodegenerative disorders.

-The illustration above highlights the deep interconnection between oral health and the major non-communicable diseases, emphasizing the modifiable risk factors we share.
-This idea underlines the importance of taking care of our health as a whole, showing that healthy habits and good dental hygiene are essential to avoid many serious diseases.
+The illustration above highlights the profound interconnection between oral health and major non-communicable diseases, emphasizing the modifiable risk factors we share.
+This insight underscores the importance of caring for our health holistically, showing that healthy habits and good dental hygiene are essential to preventing many serious diseases.

 Towards optimal overall health: the commitment of Dental Geneva

-Our oral health is about much more than aesthetics; it’s crucial for our general well-being.
-If you have any doubts about your oral health or want to learn more about how to reduce these risks, don’t hesitate to quickly make an appointment with Dental Geneva.
-We are dedicated to guiding you toward optimal oral health, which in turn, contributes to protecting your overall health.
+Our oral health is much more than a matter of aesthetics; it is essential to our overall well-being.
+If you have any doubts about your oral health or if you would like to learn more about how to reduce these risks, do not hesitate to schedule an appointment at Dental Geneva promptly.
+We are committed to guiding you toward optimal oral health, which, in turn, helps protect your health as a whole.